+- For Windows 7

+Start the Intel® Wi-Di program.
+Select the desired wireless display in the list and follow the instructions on the screen.

+For Windows 10

-- For Windows 7: Start the Intel® Wi-Di program.
-Select the desired wireless display in the list and follow the instructions on the screen. - For Windows 10: Do one of the following: - Open the Start menu and then clickSettings.
-IfSettings is not displayed, clickAll apps to display all programs, and then click Settings → Devices → Connected devices → Add a device. - Click the action center icon 🗐 on the taskbar.
+Do one of the following:

+- Open the Start menu and then click Settings.
+If Settings is not displayed, click All apps to display all programs, and then click Settings → Devices → Connected devices → Add a device. - Click the action center icon on the taskbar.
 Click Connect.
 Select the desired wireless display and follow the instructions on the screen.

-For more information, refer to the Windows help information system.
+For more information, see the Windows help information systems.